oliverychen/oliverychen.github.io/pages/packages/index.md

 </font>

 <br />
-3. **Chén O.Y.** (Author and Maintainer). **GIFTS: Generalized Iterative Feature Training and Selection**.
+-**Chén O.Y.** (Author and Maintainer). **GIFTS: Generalized Iterative Feature Training and Selection**.
 The package serves two purposes: (a) The GIFTS_fpca function first extract dense features from longitudinally observed (potentially sparse) data using functional principal component analysis (fPCA), then conducts two-step feature selection on the principal component scores, model building (via LOOCV), and out-sample prediction; (b) The GIFTS_mean function first extract dense features from longitudinally observed (potentially sparse) data using their first moments, then conducts two-step feature selection on the first moments, model building (via LOOCV), and out-sample prediction.

 <br />